mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/build-chat-screen/kotlin.md

 ## Add Fragment to navigation graph

 Open `app_nav_graph.xml` file and repleace it's content with below code snippet.
-This sippet will add`ChatFragment` to navigation graph and allow to navigate from `Loginragment` to `ChatFragment`:
+This sippet will add `ChatFragment` to navigation graph and allow to navigate from loin screen to chat screen:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>